 The Secretary of Veterans and Defense Affairs oversees the Virginia Department of Veteran Services, which helps Virginia’s veterans, Guardsmen, Reservists, and their families by providing transition, employment and education assistance, benefits, and health care; serves as the primary liaison between the Commonwealth and the US Department of Defense and its military Communities; oversees the Virginia Department of Military Affairs, which works to integrate military and homeland defense capabilities into applicable state operations; and oversees the Veteran Service Foundation, which provides supplemental funding to programs, services, and initiatives of the Department of Veteran Services.

-Counsel to the Governor – Rita Davis
+Counselor to the Governor – Richard Cullen

 The Counsel to the Governor provides legal oversight, advice, and guidance to the Governor on legal matters occurring within/relevant to the Office of the Governor.